grantjenks/python-sortedcontainers/docs/sorteddict.rst

    value)`` pairs, which means that when the dictionary changes, the view reflects those changes.

-   :class:`ItemsView` implements the AbstractItemsView, Set, and Sequence Abstract Base Class types.
+   :class:`ItemsView` implements the ItemsView, Set, and Sequence Abstract Base Class types.

    .. method:: len(itemsview)